 Annual Compliance Requirements in Hong Kong

 To ensure that a Hong Kong company stays legal and active, investors should pay attention to its annual compliance requirements.
-The obligations consist of corporate managements, yearly filing and reporting.
+The obligations consist of corporate management, yearly filing and reporting.

 1. Renewal of Company Secretary and Registered Office